This national survey is ongoing.

 Frogmore Lakes nr Radlett

-We are already into the 2020 season for these early nesting species.
-If anyone is aware of Grey Herons, Little Egrets or Cormorants breeding at a site not listed above, and would like to get involved with the Heronries Census, please let me know murray.orchard@live.co.uk
+If anyone is aware of Grey Herons, Little Egrets or Cormorants breeding at a site not listed above, or would like to get involved with the Heronries Census, please contact Murray Orchard at murray.orchard@live.co.uk